-In 1926, it was converted from offices to a store on the first floor, offices on the upper floors, and a residential unit on the top floor.
+In March of 1926, real estate and insurance broker Herbert Freeman Winslow (presumably on behalf of William Agry), filed for (and subsequently received) permission to convert the property from offices into a store on the first floor, offices on the upper floors, and a residential unit on the top floor.
 As part of the remodeling, the front façade was redesigned, new oriel windows were added on the alley side, and an “extension” was added at the rear at the basement and first story levels to expand the store area.
-Plans for the remodeling, designed by architect Henry Bailey Alden, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-6).
+Plans for the remodeling, designed by architect Henry Bailey Alden, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-6).

 In April of 1929, the storefront was leased by the Atlantic National Bank of Boston.
 The bank remained there in 1932, but had closed by 1933 and the storefront was vacant.

 282 Dartmouth continued to be a mixed residential and commercial building.

 The residents who lived at 283 Dartmouth for the longest time were Michael Coleman Flaherty and his wife, Loretta (Baker) Flaherty, who lived in one of the apartments from about 1939.
 They previously had lived at 541 Commonwealth.
 He was a painter in the 1930s and by the 1940s had become an organizer for the United Shoe Workers of America.
 She was a social worker.
 They continued to live at 283 Dartmouth until the late 1960s.